Northern Ireland's only double-sided motorway service area is now available on the M1.

-Catering: The Bakewell (south-westbound only), Burger King Drive Thru, Chopstix Noodle Bar, Subway, Greggs, Lavazza Shops: Off Licence Main Amenities: Indoor & Outdoor Play Area, Picnic Area, Showers, Tourist Information Hotel: none Forecourt: Applegreen
+Catering: The Bakewell (south-westbound only), Burger King Drive Thru, Chopstix Noodle Bar, Subway, Greggs, Lavazza Shops: Applegreen Shop Amenities: Children's Play Area, Showers, Tourist Information Outdoor Space: Small grass area behind each parking area; Children's Play Area, Picnic Area Charging Points: none Forecourt: Applegreen

 Further information is not available, pleaseif you know.

 The opening of this service area has given Applegreen a monopoly on motorway service areas between Belfast and Dublin.